Fighting against POLLUTION to Save Environment

 INTRODUCTION

-The Biodegradation of a detergent is not a constant but a variable dependent on its formulation, molecular properties and the environment in which it is found.
+The Biodegradation of a detergent is not a constant but a variable dependent on its formulation, molecular properties, and the environment in which it is found.
 The biodegradability scores are also dependent on the test system used including the environment.

 The OECD-301 B (modified sturm test) deals with total carbon content in a detergent formulation.
 Test organisms are inoculated into a chemically defined microbial growth medium containing the test sample.
 CO2 evolved is measured and compared with the theoretical amount of carbon dioxide, to indicate degree of biodegradation.

-Keywords -DETERGENTS, OECD-301 B METHOD.
+Keywords: DETERGENTS, OECD-301 B METHOD.

-BIODEGRADATION OF SURFACTANTS : LAS
+BIODEGRADATION OF SURFACTANTS: LAS

 The next step is desulfonation.
-Confirmation is not yet available on the timing of desulfonation, i.e. before or after opening of the ring.
+Confirmation is not yet available on the timing of desulfonation, i.e., before or after opening of the ring.

-2 PSP - C10 3 PSP - Butyric acid 5 - PSP-heaxnoic acid
+2 PSP - C10 3 PSP - Butyric acid 5 - PSP - Hexanoic acid

 2 PSP - C11 4 PSP - Valeric acid -

-2 PSP - C12 3 PSP - Butyric acid 5 - PSP-heaxnoic acid
+2 PSP - C12 3 PSP - Butyric acid 5 - PSP - Hexanoic acid

-2 PSP - C13 4 PSP - Valeric acid 5 - PSP-heptanoic acid
+2 PSP - C13 4 PSP - Valeric acid 5 - PSP - Heptanoic acid

-3 PSP - C11 3 PSP - Valeric acid 5 - PSP-heptanoic acid
+3 PSP - C11 3 PSP - Valeric acid 5 - PSP - Heptanoic acid

-3 PSP - C12 4 PSP - Hexaonoic acid -
+3 PSP - C12 4 PSP - Hexanoic acid -

-3 PSP - C13 3 PSP - Valeric acid 5 - PSP-heptanoic acid
+3 PSP - C13 3 PSP - Valeric acid 5 - PSP - Heptanoic acid

-4 PSP - C13 4 PSP - Valeric acid 5 - PSP-heptanoic acid
+4 PSP - C13 4 PSP - Valeric acid 5 - PSP - Heptanoic acid

-PSP = Para sulpho phenyl
+PSP: Para sulpho phenyl

 Bacteria Degrading LAS